 |TD Canada Trust||Victoria (City of) Taxes|

-|Vancity||Victoria (BC) City Property Tax|
+|VanCity||Victoria (BC) City Property Tax|

 After Hours Drop-off A drop box is available for non-cash payments.
 It is conveniently located at the Pandora Avenue entrance of City Hall.

 - Credit Card As a customer service improvement, you may now pay your property taxes by using a third party payment option.
 Using this service will result in an additional service fee to the customer.
 This service is independent from the City of Victoria.
 You will need to sign up for an account in order for the payment to proceed.
-Please note the option to pay by credit card is not available in person at City Hall.
+Please note: The option to pay by credit card is not available in person at City Hall.
 If using this method of payment, please choose the payee: Victoria BC (City) Property Tax.

-- Preauthorized Payment Program
+- Pre-Authorized Payment Program

 Thinking ahead to next year's taxes, you may wish to enroll in the monthly, automatic pre-payment program.
-This program allows you to pay on a monthly basis instead of one lump sum - making budgeting easier and helping you avoid the risk of a 10% penalty.
+This program allows you to pay on a monthly basis instead of one lump sum - making budgeting easier and helping you avoid the risk of penalties.
 For 10 months, on the first day of the month, a fixed amount is automatically debited from your bank account.
 Once taxes have been determined the remaining balance will be debited on the due date in July.

-Here are two ways to see a breakdown of your property taxes.
+There are two ways to see a breakdown of your property taxes.

 Enter a property’s assessed value and receive an estimate of property tax amounts for the year.